MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 - Are you required to buy a starter pack worth more than what you'd realistically sell in your first three months?
 Pyramid marker.

-- Do most of your potential earnings come from "the team you build" rather than products you sell to people who actually want them?
+- Do most of your potential earnings come from "the team you build" rather than from products sold to people who actually want them?
 Pyramid marker.

 - Will the company show you a written income disclosure document with median (not "top performer") earnings?
 The FTC found 64 of 70 reviewed MLMs didn't disclose participant expenses, and median earnings, when shown, are usually under $84/month.
-If the Nepali company you're being pitched on refuses to provide one, that absence is itself a red flag.
+If the Nepali company being pitched to you refuses to provide one, that absence is itself a red flag.

 Nepal-specific cases worth knowing

 Pattern recognition matters more than memorising names.
-But the named cases anchor what to look for.
+The named cases anchor what to look for.

-QNet raid — June 2017, Baneshwor.
+QNet raid.
+June 2017, Baneshwor.
 CIB raided a QNet meeting at Siddhartha Foodland; 102 people detained, 14 charged.
 The joining fee was Rs 350,000 per member, sold as "10-year tour packages" to Thailand, Malaysia, and UAE.
 About 20 of those arrested were engineers (source).
 Education does not insulate you from MLM.
-QNet had already been banned by the Home Ministry in 2003 — it was still recruiting Nepalis 14 years later.
+The Home Ministry had banned QNet back in 2003; it was still recruiting Nepalis 14 years later.

 The red flags, ranked

-After reading those cases, the pattern compresses to about ten signals.
-If you spot three or more in a single pitch, walk out.
+The pattern across those cases compresses to about ten signals.
+Three or more in a single pitch, walk out.

 | # | Red flag | Why it matters |